 Scope

-At the heart of the system is the electronic consignment note—a standardized digital document that records key shipment details: what is being transported, by whom, and to where.
-These notes apply to both domestic and cross-border transport.
-The system is particularly significant for overseeing the movement of excise goods—such as tobacco, alcohol, and coffee—as well as products requiring additional regulatory attention due to safety or compliance risks.
+At the heart of the system is the electronic consignment note, a standardized digital document that records key shipment details: what is being transported, by whom, and to where.
+These notes apply to covered domestic movements of goods and certain cross-border or excise-related movement scenarios, in line with the applicable legal scope.

 - Goods transported via public utility networks, such as water, electricity, and gas.